Holcim-Lafarge unions seek guarantees binding for asset buyers

-PARIS, July 10 (Reuters) - Unions representing thousands of European workers affected by the sale of assets proposed by merging cement groups Lafarge and Holcim have asked the pair for specific employment guarantees that would be binding for the buyers.
+PARIS (Reuters) - Unions representing thousands of European workers affected by the sale of assets proposed by merging cement groups Lafarge LAFP.PA and Holcim HOLN.VX have asked the pair for specific employment guarantees that would be binding for the buyers.

 In a draft statement seen by Reuters, the European Federation of Building and Woodworkers said the works councils of the two companies had been promised working conditions would be a factor determining the choice of buyer, but that no precise set of conditions had been provided.